crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 In the tech world, attach one of these words to a claim and it immediately becomes true.
 "This does not scale" can kill a project before anyone measures it.
 "This is not production ready" can sabotage it without a single deploy.

-So when an article says "what broke in production", it is bidding for trust.
-Trust you can only gain by actually paying the price.

-That price cannot be hallucinated.
+So when an article says "what broke in production", it is not just offering advice.
+It is claiming experience, and experience cannot be hallucinated.

 [The first version](/assets/receipts/2026-05-13-production-experience-medium-original-article-2026-05-12.md) opened by saying the author had spent three weeks on the wrong side of the problem before getting something stable in production.
 That is a powerful claim.
 It tells the reader to relax and inherit the author's scars.